he-mans/copro/README.md

 note:
   -
-  currently the app in configured to run if server and client are on the same computer if you want client to run independently on different computer like an actual social networking app then
+  currently the app in configured to run if server and client are on the same computer. if you want client to run independently on different computer like an actual social networking app then
   - save server folder on a different device
   - go to client folder and open client.py file